 You may see different forms of creatine available on the market.
 Of the many varieties, there are four major fore-runners to be aware of:

-- Creatine monohydrate is identical to endogenous creatine produced in the liver, kidneys and pancreas (x).
+- Creatine Monohydrate is identical to endogenous creatine produced in the liver, kidneys and pancreas (x).
+Most people prefer Micronized Creatine Monohydrate because it almost dissolves completely in water with minimal stiring.

-- Creatine hydrochloride is a combination of creatine and hydrochloric acid (x).
+- Creatine HCL (Hydrochloride) is a combination of creatine and hydrochloric acid (x).

-- CEE (Creatine Ethyl Ester) can help increase the amount of Phosphocreatine stored in the muscles (x).
+- Creatine Ethyl Ester (CEE) can help increase the amount of Phosphocreatine stored in the muscles (x).

 - Kre-alkalyn or buffered creatine contains bicarbonate or other alkaline ingredients.
 These additions prevent its conversion into any other form prior to reaching the skeletal muscle tissue (x).